SIsilicon/WorldEdit-BE-Docs/docs/installation.md

 ## Requirements

-WorldEdit: Bedrock Edition is an addon that's compatible with Minecraft 1.19 on Windows, Android, iOS and XBox.
-You can also install this addon on server hosting sites such as Aternos, allowing you to join worlds with this addon on any platform that Minecraft is available on.
-You can use this on both singleplayer and multiplayer games.
+WorldEdit: Bedrock Edition is an addon that's compatible with Minecraft 1.19 and up.
+You can also install this addon on server hosting sites such as Aternos.
+It can be used in both singleplayer and multiplayer games.

 !!! note

-    This addon **does not** run on Minecraft: Java Edition.
+    This addon **will not** work on Minecraft: Java Edition.

 ## Installation Step-by-Step